freignat91/agrid/README.md

 - <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node.
 - <--key>: optionally: AES key to encrypt the file
 - <--user userName:token>: to store on the usee file space, token is given at token creation

+by default, the file is stored 3 times (config NB_DUPLICATE parameter default value)

 ### retrieve a file from cluster